 Here is an easy and cost-effective way to make your own vegetable broth using scraps you would otherwise throw away.

+Got tomatoes?
 Tomatoes everywhere!
 Every farm stand, grocery store and farmer’s market is bursting with fresh, ripe, luscious tomatoes.
 Maybe you grow your own!
-If you are scouring cookbooks and the “Internets” to use these beauties, this is easy and fun.
-I found this in the August issue of Bon Appetit and although it took me three tries to get salsa the way I like it, that was the fun!
-Making salsa at home provides free range for individual creativity and preferences.
-For the first batch, I followed the recipe to the letter.
-The result was very “soupy” and so hot I
+If you are scouring cookbooks and the “Internets” for ideas to use these beauties, roasted salsa is easy and fun.
+How hot do you want your roasted salsa I found this in the August issue of Bon Appetit and although it took me three tries to get salsa the way I like it, that was the fun!
+Making roasted salsa at home provides free range for individual creativity and preferences.
+For the first batch, I followed

-The first Sunday after Labor Day is National Grandparents’ Day.
+Eat like your grandparents The first Sunday after Labor Day is National Grandparents’ Day.
 Have you ever heard the advice “eat like your grandparents”?
 This bon mot encourages us to step away from over-processed foods and hew to meals your grand- or great-grand parents would make, like oatmeal.
 Good advice, but beware.
 Marketers have cleverly wrapped an old-time word around new products such as quick-cooking oats, steel cut oats, pre-sweetened instant oats, and oatmeal bars packaged to look like granola bars.
 But do these count?
 I’m pretty sure Grandma would look at these with a curious eye.
-Some may be as nutritious, but when
+Some may be

-Once Labor Day is over, the pace of life picks up: It’s back to school for the kids; it’s back-to-school shopping for the parents; there’s more traffic, longer lines at the stores.
+A nutritious snack Once Labor Day is over, the pace of life picks up: It’s back to school for the kids; it’s back-to-school shopping for the parents; there’s more traffic, longer lines at the stores.
 Time for a shortcut – and a nutritious energy boost.
 Energy bites, adapted from allrecipes.com, are just the trick.
 They take minutes to make and are so tasty it’s easy to forget how healthy they are.
-Ingredients?
+Ingredients needed for energy bites Ingredients?
 Peanut butter, oatmeal, chocolate chips, flaxseed meal, honey and vanilla.
-My granddaughter calls these “cookies,” and they really are like a cookie, only no flour, no butter and most importantly, no
+My granddaughter calls these “cookies,” and they really are like a cookie, only